 The major question is: why did Cyrus start devoting his life to helping kids while he was a kid?

-Well it turns out everything changed for young Cyrus when he had to take on the role of providing for his younger brother.
-Cyrus once sold all of his clothes and shoes just to get his younger brother clothes and shoes for school.
-He didn’t want his younger brother to get joked on, therefore contributing to low self esteem.
-This action sparked something in young Cyrus, he knew that if his family were going through issues, others must be going through the same thing.
+Well, it turns out everything changed for young Cyrus when he had to take on the role of providing for his younger brother.
+Cyrus once sold all of his clothes and shoes just to get his younger brother’s clothes and shoes for school.
+He didn’t want his younger brother to get joked on, therefore contributing to low self-esteem.
+This action sparked something in young Cyrus, he knew that if his family was going through issues, others must be going through the same thing.
 From then on out he made it his mission to alleviate the issues we all suffer with.

-By the age of 18 Cyrus already had back pack giveaways, turkey drives, Christmas gift giveaways, winter coat drives, Easter egg hunts, and many other events.
-He realized that these events didn’t take much money to do, he could would just tell many people about the idea, and it would come together.
-These events taught Cyrus how to write a one sheeter to get his point across to businesses that could help his many causes.
+By the age of 18, Cyrus already had backpack giveaways, turkey drives, Christmas gift giveaways, winter coat drives, Easter egg hunts, and many other events.
+He realized that these events didn’t take much money to do, he could just tell many people about the idea, and it would come together.
+These events taught Cyrus how to write one sheeter to get his point across to businesses that could help his many causes.

 After 18 years of age, Cyrus still had events but he shifted his focus on a broader approach.
 He started having concerts and tours with major artists, and he then used the money from ticket sales to have bigger events for people in need.